tpsjr7/PythonDeSTIN/README.txt

 ﻿
-PytonDeSTIN is a repo for the development of Python DeSTIN (PyDeSTIN).
+PythonDeSTIN is a repo for the development of Python DeSTIN (PyDeSTIN).
 As a starting point:
 	-> here I have developed a Node and Learning Algorithm Classes
 		- Just to get a sense og Learning Algorithm inside a node.